xhyrom/discord-datamining/data/articles/normal/articles/15309878230167/content.md

 <p><strong>A:</strong> If you're seeing an "Oh no!
 It looks like you have Nitro already" error, that means that the Discord account you're trying to redeem this promotion on currently has a Nitro subscription so it is ineligible for this Nitro promotion.</p>
 <p>Please make sure you're logged into the account that you want to redeem this promotion on.
 Or you can give the promotion link to a friend who hasn't had Nitro before.</p>
 <p><strong>Q: I see a "Sorry, looks like you’ve already had a Nitro sub!" error when I try to redeem my Nitro promo link.</strong></p>
-<p><strong>A: </strong>If you're seeing an “Sorry, looks like you’ve already had a Nitro sub” error, that means that you've previously subscribed to Nitro on your Discord account in the past 12 months and you won't be able to redeem this 1 month/3 month perk.
+<p><strong>A: </strong>If you're seeing an “Sorry, looks like you’ve already had a Nitro sub” error, that means that you've previously subscribed to Nitro on your Discord account and you won't be able to redeem this 1 month/3 month perk.
 However, this promo link can be gifted to a friend.</p>
 <p>If you have never subscribed to Nitro, please submit a ticket through our support system:<a href="https://dis.gd/contact" target="_blank" rel="noopener noreferrer"> https://dis.gd/contact</a> and our support team will be able to investigate further.</p>
 <p>Be sure to include your full Discord ID and email address tied to your Discord account</p>
 <p><strong>Q: I see a "This gift has already been redeemed" error when I try to redeem my Nitro promo link.</strong></p>